 Basil is a great one as it’s not that easy to grow from seed until the weather warms up.
-Someone has done the hard work for you, paid for the electricity needed to warm the seeds for germination and grown them on for you too.
+When you buy a pot of basil from the supermarket, an experienced grower has already done the hard work for you, paid for the electricity needed to warm the seeds for germination and grown them on for you too.
 What’s more each pot contains lots of seedlings so you get lots of plants and you don’t even have to buy the seeds either.
 All for around a pound.
+That is such a great bargain.

 What you need to do now is give your plants a new lease of life.
 You can harvest the leafy tips for your Mediterranean menus, or you can leave your plants whole, either way they will really benefit from being pampered and replanted in some lovely fresh compost.